ChenLangChen/Tweet-Stance-Prediction/StancePrediction.md

 In order to make the model generalize better, in data collection, a large amount of tweets that express an opinion towards the target of interest without explicitly mentioning it by name were picked.[1]

 # Literature review
 For this task, the CNN + BiLSTM architecture I experimented is based on a Multi- Kernel Convolution and Attentive LSTM Variants model proposed by SIDDIQUA et al[2].
 The proposed model combine the attention based densely connected Bi-LSTM and nested LSTM with multi- kernel convolution.
 In order to tackle the problem that sometimes target is not included in the tweet, as input, the corresponding target is appended with the Tweet.
 Multi-kernel convolution filters extract features from the word embedding before feeding it to the densely connected Bi-LSTM and nested LSTMs.
 Different size of kernel [2,3,4,5] extracts features in groups of sequential [2,3,4,5] words at a time.
 Densely connected Bi- LSTM and nested LSTMs are for handling overfitting, vanishing gradient and long-term independency, which are common in RNN.
-The attention mechanism helps pay attention to the important part of the hidden state sequences.
+The attention mechanism helps pay attention to the important part of the hidden state sequences.<br>
 <img align="center" width="300" height="500" src="screenshots/referenced_images/CNN_BiLSTM.png">

 For evaluation metric, **F1 score** was used.
 For the loss function, **cross-entropy** was used.
 For optimizer, **Adam** was applied.